jvalentino/clothes-closet-wiki/README.md

     + [SaaS (Rating: 10k)](#saas-rating-10k)
     + [Microservices and BFFs (Rating: 100k)](#microservices-and-bffs-rating-100k)
     + [CQRS and Domain Driven Design (Rating: 1m)](#cqrs-and-domain-driven-design-rating-1m)

-# References

-## User

-- [Scheduling Page](https://www.clothescloset.app/) - The website used to schedule an appointment
-- [Admin Login Page](https://www.clothescloset.app//login) - The page used for an admin to login to the management system

 ## Developer